-Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira administrators or Portfolio plan owners.
+Depending on how your organization is structured, the content on this page is meant for Advanced Roadmaps admins and plan owners.

 Planning work for multiple teams across multiple projects can be challenging, which is why we recommend that you customize the view or the layout of your plans, so you can focus on only the things that you need to focus on.